Kyphosis: An In-Depth Overview

 Bracing

 Bracing is a treatment option for kyphosis, especially during growth.
-Customized braces support the spine and correct curvature progression.
+Customised braces support the spine and correct curvature progression.
 They're worn for several hours daily to realign the spine gradually.
 Bracing can prevent the worsening of the curvature and promote better spinal alignment, particularly in adolescent cases.

 Physical Therapy